syncthing/docs/users/webauthn.rst

 unless configured otherwise as described in :ref:`webauthn-custom-gui-address`.

 WebAuthn authentication will be enabled if you have at least one `credential`, also called a `passkey`, registered.
-A credential is a public-private key pair stored either on an external security key, or a `platform credential` stored on your computer or phone.
+A credential is a public-private key pair that is stored on an `authenticator`, which could be an external security key, a smartphone, or built into your computer.
 Some platforms might sync platform credentials between devices signed into the same cloud account.

 Use the settings GUI to register a new credential.

 .. note::
    We use the term "passkey" more inclusively here than usual.
+   A "passkey" is a credential that enables "username-less login", which identifies the user automatically without needing them to enter a username first.
+   For technical reasons, this is incompatible with a cryptographic trick commonly used by external security keys to support an unlimited number of credentials without consuming storage space.
-   For technical reasons, the term "passkey" usually means a credential that consumes storage space on the authenticator device.
+   Therefore, a "passkey" generally must consume storage space on the authenticator.
-   Some external security keys have limited storage capacity and therefore also have a limited capacity for storing passkeys.

-   However, because Syncthing has only a single user account per installation, we can enable the same use cases as passkeys but with credentials that do not need to consume storage space.
+   However, because a Syncthing instance has only a single user account, we can enable "username-less login" without preventing the unlimited storage trick.
-   We therefore sometimes refer to WebAuthn credentials in Syncthing as "passkeys", because they enable most of the same UI flows as passkeys, even though they do not consume storage space on external security keys like passkeys usually do.
+   We therefore sometimes refer to WebAuthn credentials in Syncthing as "passkeys", even though they do not consume storage space on external security keys like passkeys generally do.

 .. _webauthn-require2fa: